binaryencrypt/binaryencrypt/README.md

 9. Dragon Ball Super
 10. Dragon Ball Z
 11. Jujutsu Kaisen
 12. More Than a Married Couple, But Not Lovers
+13. My Dress Up Darling
-13. Naruto
+14. Naruto
-14. Naruto Shippuden
+15. Naruto Shippuden
-15. One Piece
+16. One Piece
-16. Redo of Healer
+17. Redo of Healer
-17. Solo Leveling
+18. Solo Leveling
-18. Vermeil in Gold
+19. Vermeil in Gold

 *This list will be updated as I watch more anime!*